Mayankkvv/sync-engine/docs/progress.md

 table, plain-text architecture diagram, local setup instructions, and links into docs/.
 Surfaced that docs/architecture.md was planned from the start but never actually created — a natural next step.

+## Step 36: Created docs/architecture.md
+Wrote the top-level architecture document referenced by the README but never actually created — folder structure, two full data-flow traces (opening a document, making a live edit), how the frontend talks to the backend, how the backend talks to MongoDB, and how WebSockets share the same HTTP server as Express.
+Fixes the one broken link left over from Step 35.